Susan Clarencieux: Early career

 At some time before 1534 she married Thomas Tonge, who on 2 June 1534 became Clarenceux King of Arms.
 He died less than two years later, in March 1536, naming her his sole executor and leaving her the residue of his estate.
 Despite the brevity of his tenure as Clarenceux King of Arms, Susan was known as Susan Clarencius for the remainder of her life.
 Her name appears amongst the gentlewomen as "Mistress Clarencius" in a 1539 gift roll.

 She joined Princess Mary's household as a maid in waiting when Mary was sent to the Welsh Marches as heiress presumptive in 1525.
 She lost her position in 1533, because Mary's household was dissolved due to her refusal to acknowledge Anne Boleyn as her father's wife.
 When Mary's household was reinstated, after she succumbed to pressure by her father's officials in 1536, Susan returned to her service at Mary's request.
 By June 1536, Mary considered her a trusted servant, and their close personal relationship lasted for the remainder of Mary's life.
 Susan and her servant Hobbes bought New Year's Day gifts for Mary to give to her household and her supporters.

+In July 1548, "Mistress Clarencius" attended the wedding of her kinswoman Anne Petre at Ingatestone Hall.